lo-th/phy/README.md

 ### Features

-math, pool, EnhanceLighning, ES6, chamfer geometry, compact engine, fast worker
+math optimization, assets pool, ES6, extra geometry, advanced character and animation, ultra fast compact engine, worker or direct version.

 ### Usage

 Phy main function is : add, remove and change.<br>
-You can see and edit demo code directlly on [webpage](https://lo-th.github.io/phy/)
+You can see and edit demo code directlly on [editor φ logo](https://lo-th.github.io/phy/)

 You can drag file directly on viewport ( code js or environement hdr )